- The day pass at Moritzburg Castle is €8 making it the cheapest tourist attraction in Saxony.

-One of the most beautiful castles in Saxony is the Moritzburg near Dresden.
-It became known throughout Europe in the 1970s through the fairy-tale film "Three Hazelnuts for Cinderella".
+Moritzburg near Dresden is one of the most beautiful castles in Saxony.
+It became known throughout Europe in the 1970s through the Czech/East German fairytale film Tři oříšky pro Popelku (Three Gifts for Cinderella).

 There is also a lot to see in the castle museum.
 In addition to the Baroque Exhibition with leather tapestries, furniture, porcelain and the largest collection of hunting trophies, you can admire the Feather Room with August the Strong's four-poster bed.
 The exhibition on Moritzburg's kitchen and dining culture is also worth a visit.
 Focal points are the sensational Treasure Find from 1996, a great highlight is the historical Porcelain Quarter in the former royal guest and cloak rooms.
 Here you will be shown Meissen porcelain depicting hunting, exotic and mythological motifs.